blueteamer/blog/content/articles/2024-03-know-your-enemy-midnight-blizzard/index.md

 ## Known malware and vulnerabilities

+Midnight Blizzard is known for using the following malware, tools and vulnerabilities to gain access to the victim's environment.

 ### Malware
 - BoomBox - A malicious downloader
 - EnvyScout - A Stage 1 malicious payload